starkware-libs/stwo-cairo-m31/README.md

 # The stwo-cairo-m31 repo contains WIP AIRs for the Stwo prover native to the M31 field.
 They are unaudited and not ready to be used in production.
-Additionally, the tooling to use these AIRs do not yet exists.
+Additionally, the tooling to use these AIRs does not yet exists.

 # stwo-cairo-air